-- mes: At the end of the course student will be able to - CO1. compare and analyze the fundamental principles of various digital communication networks and their protocol architectures. - CO2. examine the congestion control issues and traffic management. - CO3. do research in the advanced data communication networks.
+- CO1. compare and analyze the fundamental principles of various digital communication networks and their protocol architectures. - CO2. examine the congestion control issues and traffic management. - CO3. do research in the advanced data communication networks.

 1. Computer Networks: A. S. Tanenbaum, 4th Edution, PHI (For I, II and III)